limingcan562/sptv-cli/README.md

 In completely isolated internal and external network environments, we generally face the following issues when using `verdaccio`:

-1. **Manual Publishing Complexity**: Each package needs to be manually published to Verdaccio via `npm publish`, which becomes overwhelming with large numbers of packages, and publishing time is uncontrollable
+1. **Manual publishing is cumbersome**: Each package must be manually published to `verdaccio` using `npm publish`.
+When there are many packages, the workload is enormous, and the publication time is unpredictable.
+2. `verdaccio` may not display packages that already exist, resulting in a poor user experience
-2. **Complex Dependencies**: Packages may have complex interdependencies, making manual publishing prone to missing dependent packages
+3. **Complex dependency relationships**: Packages may have complex dependency relationships, and manual publishing is prone to omitting dependent packages
-3. **Version Management Difficulties**: Hard to ensure package versions in internal Verdaccio match those in external networks
-4. **Repetitive Work**: Every project update requires re-publishing all related packages manually
+4. **Repetitive work**: Every project update requires manually republishing all related packages
-5. **Low Efficiency**: The entire process is time-consuming and labor-intensive, affecting development efficiency
+5. **Low efficiency**: The entire process is time-consuming and labor-intensive, impacting development efficiency

+Translated with DeepL.com (free version)
 ### ✅ Problems Solved by `sptv-cli`

 1. **Automated Synchronization**: One-click automatic synchronization of external packages to internal Verdaccio, eliminating manual publishing